 Your dog can sense when you’re feeling stressed.
 Be sure to stay calm and happy when it’s time to give Fido a pill.
 That might mean lots of belly rubs, a relaxing walk in the park, or snuggles on the couch.

-4. Pair the pill with treats
+4. Pair the pill with a treat

 Whether your dog loves peanut butter or cheese or a classic dog treat, use this to your advantage.
-Food is one of the most popular ways to help your dog finally take their pills.
+Food is one of the most popular and effective ways to help your dog finally take their pills.

-Just note that dogs can often smell the pill residue, so use one hand to hide the pill and the other hand to touch the treat and give it to your dog.
+Dogs can often smell the pill residue, so use one hand to hide the pill and the other to touch the treat before giving it to your dog.
+For ultra-stubborn dogs, hide the pill within the food.
 Wash your hands after hiding the pill and before giving the treat.

 👉 Some dog medications don’t work with certain foods.
 For example, avoid hiding tetracycline antibiotics in a piece of cheese or other dairy products, which can counteract the effects of the pill.